Victoria Aguiyi-Ironsi

 Victoria Nwanyiocha Aguyi-Ironsi (21 November 1923 – 23 August 2021) was the second First Lady of Nigeria from 16 January 1966 to 29 July 1966.

 She was the widow of General Johnson Aguiyi-Ironsi who was the first Nigerian military head of state, he was killed in Ibadan in a counter coup led by Murtala Muhammed which led to the installation of General Yakubu Gowon.

 Biography

 She hailed from Ohokobo Afara in Umuahia North Local Government Area.
 She married Johnson Aguiyi-Ironsi as a student of Holy Rosary Convent School, Okigwe in 1953.

 Following the death of Samuel Ademulegun and his wife, she moved his children from Kaduna to Lagos and cared for them.

 She had 8 children who were taken away and cared for by nuns in Ibadan under the direction of Adekunle Fajuyi during the Nigerian Civil War.

 She served as a commissioner of the Local Government Services Commission in Umuahia.

 The advent of the office of the First Lady of Nigeria came with Ironsi.
 Aguiyi-Ironsi brought prestige to the office.
 She was often garbed in traditional outfits and her style was described as "pretty and effortlessly regal".

-Aguiyi-Ironsi died on 23 August 2021, at Federal Medical Centre Umuahia after suffering a stroke.
-She was 97.
+Aguiyi-Ironsi died on 23 August 2021, at the age of 97, after suffering from a stroke and COVID-19 during the COVID-19 pandemic in Nigeria.